Milstein-type Schemes for Hyperbolic SPDEs: Introduction

 Often in the literature, the error considered is the {\em pointwise strong error}

-where $U$ is the mild solution to \eqref{eq:introSEE}, and $(\app{j})_{j=0,\ldots,M}$ its temporal discretisation.
-However, \eqref{eq:pointwiseerrorestintro} being small does not imply convergence of the path of the approximations or that numerical simulations converge to the mild solution.
+where $U$ is the mild solution to \eqref{eq:introSEE} and $u$ its temporal discretisation.
+However, smallness of the pointwise strong error does not imply convergence of the path of the approximations or that numerical simulations converge to the mild solution.
 Hence, we investigate convergence rates of the {\em pathwise uniform strong error}